Covera Covera

 What Is Full Coverage Car Insurance?

 Full coverage combines liability, collision, and comprehensive protection.
-In Peoria, AZ, this combination addresses the risks specific to Arizona driving — including extreme heat, monsoon storms, dust storms, and wildlife crossings.
+In Peoria, AZ, this combination addresses the risks specific to Arizona driving — including extreme heat, monsoon storms, dust storms (haboobs), and wildlife crossings.

 Comprehensive coverage covers non-collision events: theft, weather damage, dust storms, flooding, and animal strikes.
-In Arizona, this is especially important — Peoria's Lake Pleasant Regional Park and sports spring training facilities draw significant seasonal tourist traffic — local accident rates are notably higher from February through April.
+In Peoria, this is especially important — Peoria's spring training facilities for multiple MLB teams draw massive seasonal traffic from February through April — local accident rates are notably higher during these months.

 What Full Coverage Doesn't Cover